Are IVF painful- Things to know before planning IVF

 Also, read about ovulation in hindi

 After your doctor determines that your ovaries have sufficiently matured the eggs, they will give you another medication to induce ovulation and release the eggs.
-This trigger shot usually contains human chorionic gonadotropin (HGC), a hormone that will help the eggs complete maturation before ovulation.
+These medication are also considered trigger shots that usually contain human chorionic gonadotropin (HGC), a hormone that will help in boosting the eggs complete maturation before ovulation.
 The shot is usually given 36 hours before the egg retrieval.

 The trigger shot may cause side effects, but usually, women just experience some temporary irritation at the injection site.

-During egg retrieval, you will be given pain medication and sedated, so the procedure itself should not be painful at all.
-After the procedure, you may experience some mild cramping or feelings of pressure.
-Pain can usually be treated with an over-the-counter medication like ibuprofen.
+During egg retrieval, you will be sedated and will be given pain killer medication, so the procedure itself should not be painful at all.
+After the procedure, you may experience some mild to moderate cramping or feelings of pressure.
+Pain can usually be treated with an over-the-counter medication..
 However, your doctor can prescribe a stronger medication if needed.
 Recovery after the retrieval procedure is generally quick and you should be able to get back to your routine after a day or two of rest.

 After the eggs have been retrieved and fertilized in the lab, embryos will be selected to be transferred to the uterus.
 The transfer has the most potential for pain.
-The embryo is inserted directly into the uterus with a syringe inserted through a vaginal catheter.
-You won’t feel anything from the syringe, but you will feel pressure from the catheter.
-Many women compare this to the feeling of the speculum used during a Pap test.
+The embryo is implanted directly into the uterus with a help of catheter placed through a vaginal cavity.
+There is a possibility you may feel a sense of slight pinch during embryo implantation.
+At times, some women do not feel the pain during this procedure ,.
+Many women compare this to the feeling of the speculum used during a Pap smear test.
 Some women aren’t bothered by it and some women find it a bit painful.
-Recovery from the transfer should also be fairly quick.
+Recovery after embryo transfer is fairly quick.

 Step 1: Preparation of the Pituitary Glands and Ovaries